The Religious of our Parish

 We here very sincerely sympathise with you and your Community in your sorrow, and are grieving at the death of your Mother General whom we loved and revered as a sincere and kind friend – a very much valued friend and fellow-labour of our beloved Mother M Frances Bridgeman”

-On her Month's mind, an High Requiem Mass was celebrated in Carrigtwohill for the repose of her soul, attended by the parishioners and many from Overseas, including the Midleton born celebrant, Rev Thomas Barry of Cathwood, Sydney.
+On her Month's mind, an High Requiem Mass was celebrated in Carrigtwohill for the repose of her soul, attended by the parishioners and many from Overseas, including the Midleton born celebrant, Rev Thomas Barry of Chathswood, Sydney.

 The Cork Examiner of 17th July who reported the event has be transcribed.